johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-11-20-how-we-fixed-my-seo/index.md

 In this change we are _heavily_ inspired by the work [Yoast have done with structured data](https://yoast.com/rich-results-schema-structured-data-story/).

+With this in place, every page that search engines index on my blog will have structured data that describes the site as a whole.

+#### Breadcrumbs with Structured Data

+Finally Growtika suggested that I add breadcrumbs to my blog posts.
+Breadcrumbs are a way of indicating to search engines where a page sits in the hierarchy of a site.
+[I wrote about how I did this](../2023-02-05-docusaurus-blogs-adding-breadcrumb-structured-data/index.md).
+It's worth noting that the approach outlined in that post I've subsequently simplified.
+Originally I added a breadcrumb for the page structure and also one per tag on the post.
+I've since removed the tag breadcrumbs as they were not adding much value.
+Less is more.

 ### Do backlinks better!

 I mentioned in ["How I ruined my SEO"](../2023-01-15-how-i-ruined-my-seo/index.md) that I had a number of backlinks to my blog.
 I also mentioned that I had a number of backlinks that were broken by my carelessness.
 Growtika suggested that I fix the broken backlinks and also that I do a better job of backlinks in general.